 Grounds for impeachment.

-Tipping point, talk of impeachment reaches a fever pitch on Capitol Hill.
+Talk of impeachment reaches a fever pitch on Capitol Hill.

-That's the madness we've now lived through, starting two days after Donald Trump was elected.
+That's the madness we've now lived through starting two days after Donald Trump was elected.

-They they they know better.
+They know better.

 They can't believe that they lost.

-They can't believe Muller didn't get them.
+They can't believe Mueller didn't get them.

 They can't believe Russia flopped and blew up in their face.